pachadotdev/economiccomplexity/inst/paper.md

 approach starts from representing international trade data as a bipartite network that connects countries to the products that they export.

-Seminal papers in economic complexity are @productspace2007 that introduces graphs to explore trade diversification and export opportunities, and
+Seminal papers in economic complexity are @productspace2007, that introduces graphs to explore trade diversification and export opportunities, and
-@buildingblocks2009 that develops dedicated metrics of complexity.
+@buildingblocks2009, that develops dedicated metrics of complexity.
 These two articles are expanded and interpreted in @atlas2014, whose typesetted equations were translated to code in the R package **economiccomplexity**.

-This R package provides different methods to compute complexity metrics to ease access to this line of research for social scientists. ``economiccomplexity`` depends on the ``Matrix`` and ``igraph`` packages [@matrix, @igraph], and follows the same design philosophy, grammar, and data structures from it.
+This R package provides different methods to compute complexity metrics that ease access to this line of research for social scientists. ``economiccomplexity`` depends on the ``Matrix`` [@matrix] and ``igraph`` [@igraph] packages, and follows the same design philosophy, grammar, and data structures from it.

 Recent articles such as @linking2017 introduce the question whereas a country's mix of products could predict its pattern of diversification and income inequality, but do not include linked and executable code and data.
-This separation between the research, this is the complete process that produced the results, from its presentation, makes it difficult for others to verify the findings in the study.
+This separation between the research, the complete process that produced the results, and its presentation, makes it difficult for others to verify the findings in the study.

 ``economiccomplexity`` might help to evaluate research findings in this